17g01acs028/HELB_MANUAL/docs/Customer-Service-Portal-Manual/Dashboard.md

 #### View More Details
 Clicking the **View More** button provides more detailed information, including:

-1. **Donut Chart**: A graphical representation of the message delivery status (sent, delivered, failed, in queue).

-2. **Detailed Table**: A breakdown of the message delivery data, including:
+1**Detailed Table**: A breakdown of the message delivery data, including: